How to talk to your child about being a donor child?

 - With today’s possibilities within DNA testing, social networks etc., investigating family stories has never been easier.
 Therefore, it is recommended to tell the child the truth.
 He/she will probably find out anyway, and it is better to get the information directly from the parents than from someone else.

 - Significant differences between child and parents can be better explained and understood.

 - The child can integrate the aspect of being donor-conceived in her/his own story and sense of self while growing up.

-- The full medical history of the child’s genetic origin (or the lack of it) can be given to doctors, in case this becomes relevant at some point.
+- You can give doctors the full medical history of your child’s genetic origin (or the lack of it) in case this becomes relevant at some point.

 Telling is a process

 The Donor Conception Network recommends telling the child when he/she is under the age of five.
 The goal of this is to make the awareness of the donor an integrated part of the child’s life.
 It also helps make sure that there is never a time where the child doesn’t know the truth.
 The studies of Susan Golombok also indicate that children who are told before school age have better relationships with their parents.
-Telling when the child is this young will, however, be a process, since the child will not need and understand a detailed version of the story from the start.
+Telling when the child is this young will, however, be a process.
+The child will not need and understand a detailed version of the story from the start.
 As the child grows up and expands his/her understanding and cognitive abilities, more and more information can be added.

 Which words to use about the donor?

-Before having the conversation, it can be a good idea to consider which words to use when talking about the donor: Is he a “donor” or a “father”?
+Before having the conversation, it can be a good idea to consider which words to use when talking about the donor.
+Is he a “donor” or a “father”?
 Even though the donor has provided 50% of the genetic material for the conception, he will never be the social parent for the child.
-Therefore, it can be a good idea to consider how you talk about the donor, and which role you want the donor to play in your child’s life.
+Therefore, it can be a good idea to consider how you talk about the donor.
+You should also think about which role you want the donor to play in your child’s life.